3 RISC-V Memory Models

 The definition of the RVWMO memory model depends in part on the notion of a syntactic dependency, defined as follows.

 In the context of defining dependencies, a register refers either to an entire general-purpose register, some portion of a CSR, or an entire CSR.
-The granularity at which dependencies are tracked through CSRs is specific to each CSR and is defined in csr-granularity.
+The granularity at which dependencies are tracked through CSRs is specific to each CSR and is defined in Section 3.1.2.

 In general, a register r other than x0 is a source